DanielTuron/Waiting-For-GAdot/README.md

 <img src="Results/Nemo/1000 Generations.jpg" alt="drawing" width="200"/>
 <img src="Results/Nemo/3500 Generations.jpg" alt="drawing" width="200"/>

-The population was continuing to improve each generation still at this point, and could likely benefit from several thousand more generations.
+The fitness was continuing to improve each generation still at this point, and could likely benefit from several thousand more generations.
 I would like to come back to this particular population again in the future and will update this page accordingly.

 ### Full Background Images
 The goal is for Waiting For GAdot to be able to handle fullscale images as well as pop-art.
 This is still in early testing on the following image.